PhilMele/M3Project/README.md

 * notion.so - Used to generate tables for Readme file.
 * Favicon.io - Used to generate favicon
 * Heroku for server and PostgreSQL database hosting
-* AWS S3 Bucket used to host single static file (favicon)
+* AWS S3 Bukect to host favicon

 ## 5. Testing <a name="testing"></a>
 ### 5.1 Validator Testing <a name="val-testing"></a>